Political positions of Hillary Clinton: LGBT rights

-On February 8, 2005, Clinton cosponsored the Early Treatment for HIV Act of 2005.
-On May 26, 2005, Clinton cosponsored the Local Law Enforcement Enhancement Act of 2005.
-On June 9, 2005, Clinton voted against George W. Bush's nomination of William H. Pryor Jr. to be a federal judge on the United States Court of Appeals for the Eleventh Circuit.
-On January 31, 2006, Clinton voted against George W. Bush's nomination of Samuel Alito to be an Associate Justice of the Supreme Court of the United States.
-In February 2006, she was criticized by gay rights advocates for opposing same-sex marriage, although she approved of civil unions.
-On June 26, 2006, Clinton voted in favor of S.Amdt.
+In February 2005, Clinton cosponsored the Early Treatment for HIV Act of 2005.
+In May 2005, Clinton cosponsored the Local Law Enforcement Enhancement Act of 2005.
+In June 2005, Clinton voted against George W. Bush's nomination of William H. Pryor Jr. to be a federal judge on the United States Court of Appeals for the Eleventh Circuit.
+In January 2006, Clinton voted against George W. Bush's nomination of Samuel Alito to be an Associate Justice of the Supreme Court of the United States.
+In February, she was criticized by gay rights advocates for opposing same-sex marriage, although she approved of civil unions.
+In June, Clinton voted in favor of S.Amdt.
 4689 to the Child Interstate Abortion Notification Act.
-On July 7, 2006, Clinton voted against the motion to invoke cloture on the Federal Marriage Amendment.
-On October 25, 2006, Clinton told a group of gay elected officials that she would not oppose the legalization of same-sex marriage in New York if a future governor and state legislature chose to enact it.
+In July, Clinton voted against the motion to invoke cloture on the Federal Marriage Amendment.
+In October, Clinton told a group of gay elected officials that she would not oppose the legalization of same-sex marriage in New York if a future governor and state legislature chose to enact it.
 Clinton also stated that supporting the Defense of Marriage Act was a strategic decision to help derail a constitutional amendment that would have banned same-sex marriage and that it was not fair that the gay partner of Gerry Studds was not receiving his benefits.
 Her claim about the reason for her support of the Defense of Marriage Act was questioned and her staff urged her not to repeat it.
 Clinton received a score of 89% on the Human Rights Campaign 109th Congress scorecard.